Ivy-Apps/ivy-wallet/formula/README.md

-# Settings
+# Fomules

-Ivy Wallet's "Settings" screen.
+Wish to be Excel/Google Sheets like formulas support for querying your Ivy transactions.

 ## 🚧 Module under construction...